GuyE2718/GhostRider-Urban-Warfare-Support-System/README.md

 The code utilizes a predefined list of coordinates that the drone passes over sequentially.
 In the future, I plan to develop a tool that will automatically generate this list of coordinates so you dont have to do that manually.

 # Client
-In the Unity project, I have created a blockout of the buildings using simple shapes and shading, along with a camera that can be controlled through the use of a script called CameraMovement.cs.
+In the Unity project, I have created a blockout of the buildings using simple shapes and shading, along with a camera that can be controlled through the use of a script called `CameraMovement.cs`.
 This allows for easy camera movement and control within the scene.

 Additionally, I have included a canvas with a user interface (UI) that I designed, complete with buttons that, when clicked, execute a script that changes the active camera and provides different views of the map.